AgentMC/Sao18/Translate/En/PR-III-01.md

 Subsequent observations show that the cosmic animal keeps a constant speed and orbit around the two planets and as a measure of hardship all the machine dragons can avoid contact.
 It was decided to be permitted the interstellar navigation.

-Of course, Suteica and Lauranei have taken off the Cardina star, picking the date and time that the space beast is flying far behind the Admina stars.
+Of course, Stika and Laurannay have taken off the Cardina star, picking the date and time that the space beast is flying far behind the Admina stars.

 — Nevertheless.

 "Why ... ... it is too early to appear ..."

-Suteica got dizzy with the trembling hands on the control stick.
+Stika got dizzy with the trembling hands on the control stick.

 However, she immediately rebuilds her mind and shouts at the communication device with a sharp voice.